souzantero/ra-loopback/README.md

 # Loopback-style REST Client for react-admin

-Loopback-style REST Client for [admin-on-rest](https://github.com/marmelab/admin-on-rest), the frontend framework for building admin applications on top of REST services.
+Loopback-style REST Client for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST services.

-## Important note

-Because of recent changes of **admin-on-rest**, this module will only support version 0.9.0 (or later) of admin-on-rest.

 ## Prerequisite